Exact Answer: 11 weeks

 Why does it take long to become an EMT?

 Usually, Emergency Medical Technician is considered to be the difference between life and death during emergencies situations.
-Therefore, before becoming an EMT, you will require to undergo a critical training process which often takes plenty of time depending on your career path.
+Therefore, before becoming an EMT, you will require to undergo a critical training process which takes plenty of time depending on your career path.

 When studying to become an EMT, it is advisable to dedicate your life in providing life-saving actions during emergencies.